 Typically people that eat eggs in the morning are more energetic throughout the day and this is no exception for dogs.
 Add a bit of eggs into their diet for a boost in energy and protein!

-But don’t feed them the whole broken shell because it is a choking hazard, especially for smaller dogs.
+But don’t feed them the whole broken shell because it is a choking hazard.
+This is even more crucial if you have a puppy.
 Instead, crush up the shells as finely as possible and sprinkle some into their kibbles.
 You can use a coffee grinder for best results.

 There are a lot of harmful bacteria on the shell of a raw egg.
-Make sure to wash them thoroughly before serving the shell to your canine.
-An even better solution is to boil the egg to make sure all the bacteria is dead.
+So, make sure to thoroughly wash the egg before serving the shell to your dog.
+An even better solution is to boil the egg.
 Either way, wait for the egg to completely dry before serving it up.

-Although side effects aren’t too serious or frequently seen, it is still important for dog owners to understand all the potential harms of feeding eggs to their dog.
+Although side effects aren’t too serious or frequently seen when dogs consume eggs, it’s still important for dog owners to understand all the potential dangers.
+But as long as you feed them in moderation, the chances are slim.
 Let’s explore some known side effects of eggs.

-Make sure to test feed eggs in the beginning with moderation in mind.
-If they don’t display any evidence or symptoms of digestive problems, then they are in the clear.
+Make sure to test feed eggs in the beginning.
+Don’t give them too much from the start.
+If they don’t show any evidence or symptoms of digestive problems, then they are likely in the clear.
 However, always be observing after consumption of eggs.

 Although the biotin inhibitor in egg whites is problematic, it would take an extremely large amount of it to cause such a problem.
-As long as there is moderation, then this deficiency would be rare to experience.
+As long as there is moderation with eggs, then this deficiency would be rare to experience.